biccio/precisiondocs/content/post/the-pros-and-cons-of-embedding-technical-documentation-inside-the-codebase.md

 title: The Pros and Cons of Embedding Documentation in Code
 date: 2024-09-30
 tags: ["emoji", "documentation", "docstrings", "sphinx", "jsdoc", "confluence", "notion", "gitbook"]
-description: Embedding documentation in code offers easy access and encourages updates but can cause clutter and limited structure.
+summary: Embedding documentation in code offers easy access and encourages updates but can cause clutter and limited structure.
 Some use cases and a common middle ground.
 featured: true
 image : "/img/posts/img-3.png"